Methodology

 Data sources

-The aim of the Basel AML Index is to provide a holistic picture of ML/TF risk.
-Risk, as measured by the Basel AML Index, is defined as a jurisdiction's vulnerability to ML / TF and its capacities to counter it.
-It is not intended as a measure of the actual amount of ML / TF activity in a given jurisdiction.
+The aim of the Basel AML Index is to provide a holistic picture of money laundering risk.
+Risk, as measured by the Basel AML Index, is defined as a country's vulnerability to money laundering and related financial crimes and its capacities to counter these threats.
+The Index does not attempt to measure the actual amount of money laundering activity.

-The 18 indicators differ in focus and scope.
-We choose indicators based on several criteria, including their relevance, methodology, jurisdiction coverage, public availability, and the availability of recent data.
-The indicators and weighting are reviewed annually by an independent expert group.
+The 17 indicators differ in focus and scope.
+We choose indicators based on several criteria, including their relevance, methodology, country coverage, public access and the availability of recent data.
+The indicators and their weighting are reviewed annually by an independent expert group.

-Click the indicators below to learn what they measure and why they are important for evaluating ML/TF risks.
+Click the indicators below to learn what they measure and why they are important.

 Transparency International: Corruption Perceptions Index (5%)